shane-mason/cable-box/README.md

 |GND  |GND |
 |GPIO17  |CLK |
 |GPIO16  | DIO |

+#### 3x4 Matrix Keypad

+The following table shows the connections between the Raspberry Pi 5 and the 3x4 Matrix Keypad.
+For more information on the pinouts for this keypad and the Raspberry Pi 5, see [this Adafruit Learning Guide](https://learn.adafruit.com/matrix-keypad/overview).

 | Raspberry PI  |Keypad         |
 | ------------- | ------------- |